mdicarlo31/KimsLayersOfLove/README.md

  Three features I've included from the requirements list are:

-  • A navigation menu that expands and collapses properly at desktop and mobile sizes
+  • A navigation menu that expands and collapses properly at mobile and desktop sizes

-  • Show/hide one or more content areas or elements on your site through clicking a button or some other user interaction - must be done with some JavaScript code
+  • Create a form ‘Contact Us’ form - responds with a "Thank You" when the 'Contact Us' is clicked

-  • Use Flexbox or CSS Grid to organize content areas based on mobile or desktop views
+  • Use Flexbox or CSS Grid to organize content areas based on mobile or desktop views.
+  In the desktop view the single column under the hero image become two columns